Why Do Solar Panels Have a Peak Power?

 Snow May Increase Solar Panel Performance.

-In some instances, heavy snowfall can halt all solar panel produce.
+In some instances, heavy snowfall can halt all solar panel production.
 Solar farms often include snow removal into the structure of their normal maintenance plans.

 With roof panels in snowy climate regions, snow removal becomes more difficult.
 Accumulation depends on the angle panels are mounted, the air temperature, the density of the snow, and many other factors.
 However, in some instances, because snow reflects light, it can also enhance performance.